 9.1.4.
 If it is impossible, but desirable to conduct a Rating Meetings in physical presence of ACRA’s employees and those of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent), the head of the Analytical Group may decide on the postponement of the meeting until the meeting in physical presence of employees of ACRA and those of the Rated Entity becomes possible.
 In this case, before the Rating Meeting, the Lead Rating Analyst may conduct individual elements of the Rating Analysis in accordance with the information received from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).

 9.1.5.
-ACRA aims to hold Rating Meetings at least once a year (once in 182 days for those Rated Entities that fall into the Sovereign Credit Ratings category).
-That being said, Rating Analysts may call Rating Meetings more frequently, but generally not earlier than 90 days after the preceding Rating Meeting.
+As a rule, ACRA holds Rating Meetings at least once a year.
+However, Rating Analysts may call Rating Meetings more or less frequently, but generally not earlier than 90 days after the preceding Rating Meeting.

 9.1.6.
 If an initial Credit Rating was assigned without holding a Rating Meeting with physical presence of ACRA’s and Rated Entity’s (Issuer’s, Deal Arranger’s, Transaction Servicing Agent’s) employees, the head of the Analytical Group reports this to the Compliance and Internal Control Service with an explanation of the factors that caused the assignment of a Credit Rating without holding a Rating Meeting with physical presence of ACRA’s and Rated Entity’s (Issuer’s, Deal Arranger’s, Transaction Servicing Agent’s) employees.